hobrien/LabNotes/GenomicAnalyses.md

         - I wrote MouseHomo.py to convert symbols in Reference/barreslab_rnaseq.txt to human symbols (MouseHomo.txt)
             - Of 22458 genes with expression info, this was able to assign human homologs to 16094
             - 542 had screwed up search results (no result or multiple).
 It's possible that if I used Ensembl or something like that to search I might find homologs for some of these
+                - The list of homologs includes 85 previous HUGO symbols, 468  Synonyms, and 54 unmatched Symbols
+                - If necessary, I can recover all but the unmatched ones using the [HUGO symbol checker](http://www.genenames.org/cgi-bin/symbol_checker)

+##HTSeq-count
+- Install:
+    - ```pip install HTSeq```
+    - run htseq-count.sh